 17 Both fresh fruits and fresh vegetables must be authorized by State agencies.
 Processed fruits and vegetables, i.e., canned (shelf-stable), frozen, and/or dried fruits and vegetables may also be authorized to offer a wider variety and choice for participants.
 State agencies may choose to authorize one or more of the following processed fruits and vegetables: canned fruit, canned vegetables, frozen fruit, frozen vegetables, dried fruit, and/or dried vegetables.
-The cash-value benefit may be redeemed for any eligible fruit and vegetable (refer to Table 4 of paragraph (e)(12) of this section and its footnotes).
+The cash-value benefit may be redeemed for any eligible fruit and vegetable (refer to Table 4 of paragraph (e)(12) of this section and its foototes).
 Except as authorized in paragraph (b)(1)(i) of this section, State agencies may not selectively choose which fruits and vegetables are available to participants.
 For example, if a State agency chooses to offer dried fruits, it must authorize all WIC-eligible dried fruits.

 18 Children and women whose special dietary needs require the use of pureed foods may receive commercial jarred infant food fruits and vegetables in lieu of the cash-value benefit.
-Children may receive 144 oz of commercial jarred infant food fruits and vegetables and women may receive 176 oz of commercial jarred infant food fruits and vegetables may be substituted for the cash-value benefit as determined appropriate by the health care provider per medical documentation.
+Children may receive 144 oz of commercial jarred infant food fruits and vegetables and women may receive 176 oz of commercial jarred infant food fruits and vegetables in lieu of the cash-value benefit.
+Infant food fruits and vegetables may be substituted for the cash-value benefit as determined appropriate by the health care provider per medical documentation.